 The need to conserve energy whilst reducing carbon emissions has been widely publicised in the UK.
-Some households have made changes large and small in an effort to tackle global warming, yet the purpose of installing loft insulation, solar panels and other such green energy measures is not entirely about saving the planet; indeed, the process can also save homeowners substantial amounts of money on energy bills.
+Some households have made changes large and small in an effort to tackle global warming, yet the purpose of installing solar PV panels, double glazing and other such green energy measures is not entirely about saving the planet; indeed, the process can also save homeowners substantial amounts of money on energy bills.

 Recently, the ‘Superhomes’ scheme, which is operated by the Sustainable Energy Academy and the National Energy Foundation, opened to the public in a bid to advertise the benefits of making homes more energy efficient.

 The Sustainable Energy Academy plans to create a network of 200 superhomes across England and Wales; at present, the scheme has produced a quarter of this figure and hit a milestone recently when the 50th superhome opened to the public.

 Located in Welwyn Village, Tony Almond’s 1968 five-bedroom detached house has been retrofitted to become the scheme’s 50th superhome.